 All of this is by way of saying that today we have plenty of fitness, medical and nutritional advice in a maze of conflicting suggestions.

-Like a network of paths and hedges designed as a puzzle through which one has to find a way to improve and maintain our lives.
+Like a latticework of hedges designed as a puzzle, something you would see in Alice in Wonderland, and through which one finds the path to a better life.
 Time to consult your physician or a professional fitness trainer, or physical therapist.

 What about our spiritual lives?

-So it’s upon these principles that we may have an informed heart, and, in Jesus words, “not far from the kingdom of God.”
+So it’s upon these principles that we may have an informed heart and, in Jesus’s words, “not far from the kingdom of God.”

 Today modern Judaism speaks of five moral precepts: the sanctity of everyday life, repair of the wounded world, benevolence and charity, love neighbor as yourself, and holiness as your God is holy.